Escape tunnel

 An escape tunnel is a form of secret passage used as part of an escape from siege or captivity.
-In medieval times such tunnels are usually constructed by the builders of castles or palaces who wish to have an escape route if their domain is under attack.
-In the case of prisoners, escape tunnels are dug to be free of captivity.
+In the Middle Ages, such tunnels were usually constructed by the builders of castles or palaces who wished to have an escape route if their domains were under attack.
+Prisoners have dug escape tunnels to flee captivity.

-In road and rail tunnels, narrower escape tunnels are provided to enable people to escape on foot in the event of a fire or other accident in the main tunnel.
-For example, between the two main bores of the Channel Tunnel is an access tunnel large enough to take a fire engine.
+In road and rail tunnels, narrower escape tunnels are provided to enable people to escape on foot in the event of a fire or other accident.
+For example, between the two main bores of the Channel Tunnel is an access tunnel large enough for a fire engine.

 Medieval escape tunnels

-Throughout the British Isles and much of northern Europe, escape tunnels were often part of the intrinsic design of fortified houses and palaces.
-The tunnel would typically be one half to two kilometers long and open in a location not readily visible to attackers.
-Examples of these tunnels are at Muchalls Castle (Scotland) and the Bishops Palace at Exeter (England).
+Throughout the British Isles and much of northern Europe, escape tunnels were often part of the intrinsic designs of fortified houses and palaces.
+They were typically one half to two kilometers long, opening in a location not readily visible to attackers.
+Examples are at Muchalls Castle (Scotland) and the Bishops Palace at Exeter (England).